pulumi/pulumi/docs/language2.md

             optional persistent: bool
         }

-A `funcs` block defines additional functions inside of this service definition.
-As with the restrictions on  `ctor` above, they are different than your usual programming language's functions, because they must be deterministic.
+Any instantiation of a service will need to provide these properties.

+A `new()` block creates any services encapsulated by this service, typically using the properties as input.

-        ctor() {
+        new() {
-            createTable("table1")
-            createTable("table2")
+            table := new mu.Table {}
         }

-        funcs {
+By default, services created within this block are private implementation details of the enclosing service definition.
+It is possible to export instances for public usage, however.
+To do so, list it in the `exports` block:

-            createTable(name: string) {
+        exports {
-                new mu.Table() { name: name }
+            table: mu.Table
         }

+All exported services must be definitely assigned inside of the `new()` function block.

+Although it isn't stated in the source code, `new()` is a function.
+Functions are explained later on, however, these are computations evaluated at "compile-time", but not deployed and run in the cloud runtime environment.
+As a result, they have some restrictions placed on them so that they are deterministic; for instance, they cannot do I/O.

+In fact, a service can contain any number of additional functions to help modularize code, using the `func` keyword.

+        new() {
+            table1 := createTable("table1")
+            table2 := createTable("table2")
         }

+        func createTable(name: string) mu.Table {
+            return new mu.Table() { name: name }
+        }

-Functions are convenient for splitting lengthy `ctor`s into better factored, smaller bits of logic.
-For functions shared between many service definitions, and possibly even exported from a module, please see Functions below.
+For functions shared between many services, and possibly even exported from a module, please see Functions below.

 An `interface` block defines all of the RPC functions available on this service.
 These are function signatures without the bodies; the bindings must be done separately, as we describe later on in the language bindings section.